Quality & Outcomes

 - Orthopedics: improving the patient experience from the moment of check in to any follow up needed after your visit

 If you would like to know more about Spectrum’s quality initiatives and outcomes, we’re happy to share information and insights.
-Simply call us at 207-482-7800, or email Miriam Dowling-Schmitt, our director of quality, risk and patient safety.
+Simply call us at 207-482-7800, or email Dr. Herbert Cushing, our chief medical officer.